Department of Labor Logo United States Department of Labor

 cost-of-living allowances; guaranteed pay; hazardous-duty pay; incentive pay, including

-severance pay, shift differentials, nonproduction bonuses, employer cost for supplementary
+pay, shift differentials, nonproduction bonuses, employer cost for supplementary benefits,

-and to report annual rates for occupations that are typically paid at an annual rate but do
+to report annual rates for occupations that are typically paid at an annual rate but do not

 such as some entertainment workers, are paid hourly rates, but generally do not work 40 hours